slipset/deps-ancient/README.md

 # deps-ancient

+`deps-ancient` is, well, ancient, so please use https://github.com/liquidz/antq instead.

 `deps-ancient` is a small wrapper around [ancient-clj](https://github.com/xsc/lein-ancient/tree/master/ancient-clj) which tells you if your `deps.edn` contains outdated deps.

 ## Usage